 Businesses with fewer than 50 employees rarely have an HR team.
 Instead, a senior manager who may have had some HR experience in the dim-and-distant past may have been seconded to the role.
 Not only does this leave your small business vulnerable to legal challenges when HR procedures have not been rigidly followed, doubling up like this takes away time from his or her day job.

 Or, if you yourself are handling HR, it takes time away from running your business and eats into your own productivity – one of the biggest challenges facing any small business.

 With the ongoing cost-of-living crisis, rising inflation and spiralling wage bills, companies will be looking to save money where they can.

-Outsourcing of the whole or parts of the HR function can be a cost-effective way of reducing overheads while benefitting from the skills and expertise of external providers.
+Outsourcing whole or parts of the HR function can be a cost-effective way of reducing overheads, while benefitting from expert skills.

 Getting the experts in

 One of the common reasons for outsourcing is to have access to higher levels of experience, knowledge or expertise.

 A common area for outsourcing is pensions, where regulatory rules and changes to the legislation have become so complex that, in most instances, organisations enter into an agreement with a third party to manage the investment and administration of their schemes.